kramer2/LBL/README.md

 LBL
 ===

-LBL calc - hydroacustic array UTM beacon position calcSimple program for finding coordinates for HiPAP LBL (long baseline) transponders used for DP reference systems.
+LBL calc - hydroacustic array UTM beacon position calc

+Simple program for finding coordinates forHiPAP LBL (long baseline) transponders used for DP reference systems.
 Designed for ultra deep water  drilling operation.
 All coordinates are in UTM - Universal Transverse Mercator geographic system.
 Ideal for use with HiPAP/HAIN reference systems (High Precision Acoustic Positioning/Hydroacoustic Aided Inertial Navigation) based on cNode transponders.
 (SPT/MPT beacons are up to 700m water depth).
 Please choose radius of beacon circle, just remember as rule of thumb is recommended that radius is